kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 [Shortcodes](https://www.11ty.dev/docs/shortcodes/) allow creating custom helpers to be used and generate output.
 I used them to replace a lot of my components.

-I used four Eleventy plugins:
+I used only four Eleventy plugins:

 - [eleventy-plugin-lazyimages](https://github.com/liamfiddler/eleventy-plugin-lazyimages) – Adds width and height attribute to all images, lazy loading and blur up technique.
 - [eleventy-plugin-reading-time](https://github.com/johanbrook/eleventy-plugin-reading-time) – Calculates the reading time.
 - [@11ty/eleventy-plugin-rss](https://www.11ty.dev/docs/plugins/rss/) – Helps creating RSS/Atom feeds.
 - [@11ty/eleventy-plugin-syntaxhighlight](https://www.11ty.dev/docs/plugins/syntaxhighlight/) – Adds code highlighting via [Prism](https://prismjs.com/) on build time.

 Eleventy uses [Markdown It](https://markdown-it.github.io/) as the default Markdown parser.
-I added plugins to support footnotes, GitHub headings, spoiler, sub, sup, and external anchors.
+I added plugins to support footnotes, GitHub headings, spoiler, subscript, superscript, and external anchors.

 ### PostCSS

 I used [PostCSS](https://postcss.org/) to generate the CSS of my website, with very few plugins.
 I added a few features to use SASS-style variables.
-I might move to CSS custom properties in the future, for now, I use these only for color variables.
+I might move to CSS custom properties in the future.
+For now, I use them only for color variables.

 Another thing added is the nesting of CSS, because it makes the writing easier and it’s more clear what belongs together.